axazara/mailbluster-laravel/README.md

 ```dotenv
 MAILBLUSTER_API_KEY=MAILBLUSTER_API_KEY_HERE
 ```
-- `MAILIFY_API_URL` you can get this from your MailBluster API  doc.
+- `MAILBLUSTER_API_URL` you can get this from MailBluster API  doc.
-- `MAILBLUSTER_API_KEY` you can get this from your MailBluster dashboard.
+- `MAILBLUSTER_API_KEY` you can get this from your MailBluster account dashboard.

 > **IMPORTANT**
 > - Save your API key as an environment variable in your `.env` file.
 Do not hardcode it in your code.